Lesson 3 of 19

 Why You Need This Now

-By the end of this curriculum you'll have accounts at: Privacy.com, Proton Mail, Vultr, Telegram, Anthropic, and possibly more.
+By the end of this curriculum you'll have accounts at: Privacy.com, Proton Mail, Vultr, ChatGPT, and possibly more.
 Each one needs a unique, strong password.
 If you reuse passwords or keep them in a text file, you're building on sand.

 Bitwarden is: